-- 11.2.1 Short-Term: This product may be harmful by inhalation, ingestion or if absorbed via intact skin.
+- Short-Term: This product may be harmful by inhalation, ingestion or if absorbed via intact skin.
 Ingestion and inhalation can cause adverse central nervous system effects.
 Eye contact may cause severe irritation.
-Skin contact and inhalation may be irritating. - 11.2.2 Long-Term: Prolonged or chronic skin contact may cause dermatitis.
+Skin contact and inhalation may be irritating.
+Contains a compound that may cause adverse effects on the endocrine/hormonal system. - Long-Term: Prolonged or chronic skin contact may cause dermatitis.
 May cause skin sensitization.
-Inhalation may cause adverse effects on the auditory system, gastrointestinal system, liver and central nervous system.
+Inhalation may cause adverse effects on the auditory system.
+May have adverse effects on the endocrine system.
+Contains multiple suspect carcinogens.